 - Least (In collaboration with Bas Weelinck)

-- PWBlog
+- SNARP

-Cross architecture System call tracing and injection framework for Linux (*BSD support will hopefully follow).
+Tracy is a cross architecture System call tracing and injection framework for Linux (*BSD support will hopefully follow).

 uinput-mapper is a simplistic but powerful project to create (virtual) input devices that can be fed (and change) events from other input devices.
 Possible use cases: